EjazEkay/ApexLegendsXpGainer/README.md

-# Project Title
+# Apex Legends Rank Ready Bot

-Apex Legends Rank Ready Bot
+A bot to create rank-ready accounts for Apex Legends, easy to use & works on multiple accounts on single screen, Guaranteed no bans.

 ## Description